LEDs Help Provide a Solution to Global Pollution

-Making the switch would also eliminate 67,000 tons of toxic nitrous oxide and sulphur dioxide, the compounds responsible for acid rain, smog and respiratory harm, from the atmosphere.
+Making the switch would also eliminate 67,000 tons of toxic nitrous oxide and sulphur dioxide.
+These are the compounds responsible for acid rain, smog and respiratory harm, from the atmosphere.

 Reduce Water Consumption

 Replacing conventional industrial lighting with LED would also save a great deal of water.
-Indeed, producing the 58 terawatts of energy consumed by industrial lighting takes one heck of a lot of water and switching to industrial LEDs would save 5 million gallons each year, enough to supply more than 17,000 households for a whole year.
+Indeed, producing the 58 terawatts of energy consumed by industrial lighting takes one heck of a lot of water.
+Switching to industrial LEDs would save 5 million gallons each year.
+This is enough to supply more than 17,000 households for a whole year.

 Reduce Mercury Contamination

 Switching to industrial LED lighting would also virtually eradicate the dangers of hazardous waste contamination.
-It’s horrendous to think that a single HPS lamp contains as much as 50 milligrams of mercury, which is sufficient to poison an entire classroom full of children.
+It’s horrendous to think that a single HPS lamp contains as much as 50 milligrams of mercury.
+This is sufficient to poison an entire classroom full of children.